semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 - A nice visual interface to your repositories
 - A way to collaborate with others

-Changes are identified by a number named the *revision number*.
+Changes are identified by a *revision number*, e.g. 60363b1.
 Each revision is associated with a *timestamp* and the person making the change.
 Revisions can be compared, restored, and with some types of files, merged.

 There are other softwares for version control, e.g. subversion ([svn](https://en.wikipedia.org/wiki/Apache_Subversion)).